pravinthube9403/Namaste-React/redme.md

 # two types of import export

 - deafault export/import
 - export default component
   -import component from "path"

 -Named export/import
 -export const component
 -import {component} from "path"

 - if we have two exports it will be fine because it us to how we are importiong the component default one or named one

 ...

 # Hooks

 -normal js utility function

 -useState()

 -useEffect()
+ --it called after the component render

 # Virtual DOM